Impact of the valence band on Rydberg excitons in cuprous oxide quantum wells: Results and discussion

 \section{Results and discussion}

 The complex structure of the cuprous oxide valence bands has a significant effect on excitons in the QW.
 To observe the shifts of energy levels due to the impact of the different terms in the Hamiltonian~\eqref{eq:H_final}, we apply the following strategy.
-We start by taking into account the diagonal part of the Hamiltonian, $H_{\mathrm{diag}}$, for the hydrogenlike two-band model of excitons in a QW, and then switch on, term by term, the parts in the Hamiltonian, which are non-diagonal with respect to the angular momentum and spin quantum numbers of the basis.
+We start by taking into account the diagonal part of the Hamiltonian,

+representing the hydrogenlike two-band model of excitons in a QW, and then switch on, term by term, the parts in the Hamiltonian, which are nondiagonal with respect to the angular momentum and spin quantum numbers of the basis.
 To this aim, we modify the Hamiltonian~\eqref{eq:H_final} to the form

-by introducing the auxiliary parameters $\lambda_{0,1,2,3}\in [0,1]$, which can be used to successively switch on the individual non-diagonal terms.
-Note that $H_{\Delta m=0}$ in Eq.~\eqref{eq:H_Dm=0} has both, nonzero diagonal and non-diagonal terms in the angular momentum and spin basis $|m,J,m_J\rangle$.
-In Eq.~\eqref{eq:H_lambda}, the nonzero diagonal terms of $H_{\Delta m=0}$ are considered in the hydrogenlike model, described by the first and second term, and the non-diagonal terms, which couple $J=1/2$ and $J=3/2$ states of the yellow and green exciton series, respectively, are switched on by increasing $\lambda_0$ from $0$ to $1$.
-For an energy range of the lowest, yellow exciton series a sequence of spectra obtained by diagonalization of the Hamiltonian~\eqref{eq:H_lambda} is presented in Fig.~\ref{fig:lambda_plot}.
-The figure allows for a detailed discussion of the impact of the valence band on excitons in a cuprous oxide QW of $L=10\,$nm width.
+by introducing the auxiliary parameters $\lambda_{0,1,2,3}\in [0,1]$, which can be used to successively switch on the individual nondiagonal terms.
+Note that $H_{\Delta m=0}$ in Eq.~\eqref{eq:H_Dm=0} has both, nonzero diagonal and nondiagonal terms in the angular momentum and spin basis $|m,J,m_J\rangle$.
+In Eq.~\eqref{eq:H_lambda}, the nonzero diagonal terms of $H_{\Delta m=0}$ are considered in the hydrogenlike model, described by the first and second term, and the nondiagonal terms, which couple $J=1/2$ and $J=3/2$ states of the yellow and green exciton series, respectively, are switched on by increasing $\lambda_0$ from $0$ to $1$.